valhuber/python-rules/README.md

 * **React** - derivation rules referencing changes are (re)executed
 (forward chaining *rule inference*); unreferenced rules are pruned.

-  * Note that rules declare *end conditions*, enabling / _obligating_ the engine to optimize execution (like a sql query optimizer)

-  * For example, sum/count aggregate processing is _not_ processed as an expensive (and potentially nested) aggregate query, but rather as an *1 row adjustment*

 * **Chain** - if recomputed values are referenced by still other rules, *these* are re-executed.
 Note this can be in other tables, thus automating multi-table transaction logic.